 Option 3: 3rd-party email provider

 The final option is to use a dedicated email provider for your email like Google Workspace or postale.io.
 Dedicated email services can provide better features and support compared to free webmail services.
 Many also offer collaboration features like calendars and full-blown office suites.

 [email protected] do not even land on the web server.
 MX records at the DNS level tell the emails that they should be routed directly to the email provider’s servers.
 This option can serve a single mailbox for yourself, or for your entire organization.

 Personally, this is the option I recommend even for those who only need a single email address.
-However, you can set things up so you can send and receive from multiple domains into a single inbox, so with 1 account you can be
+This option also allows you to send and receive from multiple domains into a single inbox, so with one account you can be

 [email protected] and

 The biggest benefit: Unlike the other options, your email is not a secondary or free product.
 If your email is mission-critical, you need a dedicated email host that is accountable and responsible for your email.

 - You can choose the best solution for your requirements